estija/CMID/README.md

      A tarball of this dataset can be downloaded from [this link](https://drive.google.com/file/d/1ioV8bf5jpEhXW2UTN41z-0uxUqJk5UT6/view?usp=share_link).

+   - CivilComments:
+     The code expects the following files/folders in the `./camelyon` directory.
+     - `data/camelyon17_v1.0/metadata.csv`
+     - `data/camelyon17_v1.0/patches/`
+     Including all the patch data.
+If these files do not exist, the code will download them here during run time.

 #### Run code and infer results.
    The main files to run the experiment and infer results are `run_expt.py` and `parse_log_file.py`, respectively.
 The specific commands are listed below: